 What kind of cases does the Circuit Court for Howard County hear?

-Please see the following web page for information on the Maryland court system and the types of cases heard in the appellate and trial courts.
+Please see the Courts About web page for information on the Maryland court system and the types of cases heard in the appellate and trial courts.

 Who do I contact about Jury Duty?

 I have a traffic ticket where should I go?

 Does the Court offer any services for self-represented litigants?